The Four-Year Overview

 Students and their parents meet the counselors and discuss the four-year overview.
 They learn about graduation requirements, course selection, electives and extracurricular activities.
 Students are guided in their course, extracurricular, and summer choices both with an eye toward growth, challenge, and exploration and toward aspirations for the future.
 Parents and students are introduced to a wealth of opportunities at WT: summer programs, travel opportunities, athletic teams and programs in the arts, leadership and civic opportunities, and the City as Our Campus program.

-Students have their first opportunity to take an AP course in the sophomore year and are advised intensively on making this choice; in addition, all sophomores take the PSAT test in the fall.
+All sophomores take the PSAT test in the spring.
 At Sophomore College Night, students and their parents gain a realistic perspective on the college admissions process.
 Standardized testing is discussed so that students can map out and prepare themselves for these required assessments.
 WT’s experienced counselors guide students to think ahead about the implications of their math choices, foreign language requirements, visual and performance arts options, and the City as our Campus requirement.

 For seniors, the college process is in full swing, and students receive ongoing, frequent, one-on-one guidance as they write an average of seven or eight college applications.
 They utilize the rich resources available in Dorrance Library and hone their college essays while receiving expert feedback from both counselors and faculty members.
 In addition, students carry a rigorous course load during their senior year and continue their extracurricular activities, often moving into leadership roles, such as team captain, editor, director, and president of various sports teams, publications, drama productions, clubs, and student leadership organizations.
 WT’s College counselors are available to guide students as they finalize their application lists; discuss various application options and their implications—early decision, early action, and regular decision; offer technical support to students completing online applications; answer students’ questions as they arise during the college application process; advise parents throughout the college application process; write recommendation letters; and counsel students about their choices once the university and college responses begin to arrive in the mail.